ManojRTech/Sudoku-Solver/README.md

 2 8 7 4 1 9 6 3 5
 3 4 5 2 8 6 1 7 9

-Complexity Analysis
+Complexity Analysis:
 The worst-case time complexity is O(9^N), where N is the number of empty cells.
 The average-case complexity is much lower due to pruning by Sudoku constraints.

-Future Improvements
+Future Improvements:
 Implementing constraint propagation for better performance.
 Adding a graphical user interface (GUI).
 Extending to Sudoku puzzles of different sizes.

-Contributing
+Contributing:
 Feel free to contribute by improving efficiency, adding new features, or fixing bugs.

-License
+License:
 This project is open-source and free to use under the MIT License.